hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 ***Estimated duration: 5-10 minutes.***

-Sharing data between the host system (e.g. *Windows 10*) and the guest system (Debian Linux VM) will be needed to transfer input and output files to and from the VM to the host system.
+Sharing data between the host system (e.g., *Windows 10*) and the guest system (Debian Linux VM) will be needed to transfer input and output files to and from the VM to the host system.

-* At a place of your convenience, create a new folder on the host system (e.g. *Windows 10*) and call it shared (e.g. `C:\Users\USER\documents\shared\`).
+* At a place of your convenience, create a new folder on the host system (e.g., *Windows 10*) and call it shared (e.g., `C:\Users\USER\documents\shared\`).
 * Start *VirtualBox* and the Debian Linux VM.<br>Make sure that the scaled view mode is off (toggle view modes with RIGHT `CTRL` (`Host`) key + the `C` on the keyboard).
 * Go to the VM VirtualBox window's *Devices* menu, click on *Shared Folders* > *Shared Folders Settings...* and click on the little blue *Add new shared folder* symbol on the right side of the window (see figure below).
 Make the following settings in the pop-up window:
     + *Folder Path:* Select the just created `...\shared` folder